-THIS is how your child sees all these "normal days"
+THIS is how your child sees all these 'normal days'

 When it comes to parenting, we all strive to do our best, I think.

 We want our children to have the happiest of childhoods, filled with snuggles and cupcake baking and fun days at the park.
-Fear of them ever being bored, or missing out on anything, we fill afternoons with crafts and playdates, organize, sign them up to activity after activity.
+Fear of them ever being bored, or missing out on anything, we fill afternoons with crafts and playdates, organise, sign them up to activity after activity.
 Pinterest and Instagram, and Facebook too, all add to this perfection pressure parents now feel, especially us mums, I think, as we are the biggest consumers of this type of social media.

 In ways it's only natural, I suppose, wanting to be a great parent, wanting our children to remember a childhood that only had good days.
 Where magic happened, where there was always freshly baked cookies, where rooms were tidy and where there was no "hurry-up-we-are-going-to-be-late" mornings, no tired mum who struggled to keep it all together.